jbock-java/jbock/README.md

 In the example above, note that `path` is a required parameter, and `verbosity` is optional.
-The parameter type determines the treatment of the parameter as follows:
+This is determined from the parameter types as follows:

 <table style="border-collapse: collapse">
 <tr>